petri dish

 • creating new graduate course* in a degree

-• crating new graduate course* in a collaborative specialization
+• creating new graduate course* in a collaborative specialization

 • reactivating a closed/deactivated course